 Application Information

 Applicants to the MPH/MPA dual degree program should apply via SOPHAS, a centralized application service used by the Brown University School of Public Health.
 Students from a variety of backgrounds and fields of study are welcome to apply; applications will be reviewed by the Dual Degree Admissions Committee.
-Please visit the MPH admissions website for application deadlines and additional admissions information.

 Comprehensive application requirements are detailed on the School of Public Health's admissions requirements website.